She’s a Toronto Legend, Model, and Style Icon. And She Was Nearly Homeless | Wealthsimple

 I am hopeless with money.
 I have a love-hate relationship with it.
 I know I need it to live, but everything in my life — it’s all based on love.

 For the next two years, I just sort of answered the phone.
-I did a ton of modelling work without even having an agent.
+I did a ton of modeling work without even having an agent.

 I was thrifty.
 I walked across the city to auditions.
 When I had nowhere to stay, I stayed with friends, looking after their cat.
 We call it couch-surfing.
 But the truth is, had I not had my daughter, who helped me a little bit, I would have been on the street.
 I didn’t have a permanent address for three years.
 Do you know how crazy that makes the government?
 The tax agency calls me now.
 I say, “Young man, if you watch me on Instagram, you’ll know exactly what I’m doing.”
 I’m sure they watch me on Instagram.
 I told them they should!